 An International Relations graduate from the University of Reading, Ananya realises the importance of infusing art into our lives to bring people together irrespective of class, race, religion or nationality.
 Beside her administrative role within the Research Services at the University of Oxford, Ananya is also involved in training children and adults in the basic skills of Indian classical dance in Reading, Berkshire and Basingstoke, Hampshire.

 As an affiliated member of the ISTD (Imperial Society of Teachers of Dancing), London, Ananya regularly encourages and trains her students to undertake Grade examinations.
 Her students have consistently attained commendable results in their Grade exams.
-The students of KALAKUNJ are also part of the YUVAGATI-Centre for Advanced Dance Training initiative funded by the Department of Education, UK.
+The students of KALAKUNJ have been part of the YUVAGATI-Centre for Advanced Dance Training initiative funded by the Department of Education, UK in the past.